Systemic Lupus (cont.)

 Research is indicating benefits of rituximab (Rituxan) in treating lupus.
 Rituximab is an intravenously infused antibody that suppresses a particular white blood cell, the B cell, by decreasing their number in the circulation.
 B cells have been found to play a central role in lupus activity, and when they are suppressed, the disease tends toward remission.
 This may particularly helpful for people with kidney disease.

-Scientists have also found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing disease activity and possibly decreasing heart-disease risk.
+While there is no specific lupus diet, scientists have found that low-dose diet supplementation with omega-3 fish oils could help patients with lupus by decreasing inflammation and disease activity and possibly decreasing heart-disease risk.
+It is generally recommended that patients with lupus eat a balanced diet that includes plant-based foods and lean sources of protein.

 Get breaking medical news.